 It is clear that the principal change to the town will be the construction of a ring road around the centre.
 Various other developments with regard to shops and housing will accompany the building of this road.

-Looking at the map of Islip as it is now, we can see that a main road runs through its centre from east to west.
+Looking at the map of Islip as it is now, we can see that the main road runs through its centre from east to west.
 The second map shows the planned pedestrianisation of this road.
-Traffic will be diverted on to a dual carriageway that will form a ring around the town centre.
+Traffic will be diverted onto a dual carriageway that will form a ring around the town centre.

 Vocabulary to express General Changes in a Map